Peter Frankopan

-Early life and education
+Early life, ancestry and education

-Frankopan is the second of five children born to Croatian Louis Doimi de Frankopan (1939–2018) and Swedish-born barrister and professor of international law Ingrid Detter.
+Frankopan is the second of five children born to Croatian Don Louis Doimi de Lupis (later added Frankopan Šubić) (1939–2018) and a Swedish-born barrister and professor of international law Ingrid Detter.
 His elder sister is Lady Nicholas Windsor.
-His father is Louis Doimi de Lupis, who claimed to be a member of the Frankopan family.
+By birth, Peter is a member of an ancient, untitled Croatian nobility of Italian origin who can trace their noble lineage back to 1200, with Domnius Doymi, nobilis traguriensis as their earlist known ancestor.
+His father, Don Louis Doimi de Lupis falsely claimed to be a member of the extinct Frankopan family.
+The Doimi de Lupis family was granted nobility of the Island of Brazza in 1390 by King Tvrtko I of Bosnia and nobility of Spalato in 1413 by Sigismund, Holy Roman Emperor as the King of Hungary.
+Their status was later elevated with a grant of Venetian nobility in 1753, Austrian nobility in 1855 and the hereditary title of Ritter in 1865.
+The family also owned an ancestral palace in the town of Vis, built in the turn of the 18th century, on the Adriatic coast.
+They welcomed and hosted Franz Joseph I of Austria during his official visit to Vis island on 12 May 1875.

-He attended Eton College and then received a degree in Byzantine history from Jesus College, Cambridge, before getting his D.Phil at Corpus Christi College, Oxford.
+Peter attended Eton College and then received a degree in Byzantine history from Jesus College, Cambridge, before getting his D.Phil at Corpus Christi College, Oxford.
 He is a senior research fellow at Worcester College, Oxford, and director of the Oxford Centre for Byzantine Research.

 His areas of focus are the history of the Byzantine Empire, the Mediterranean, the Balkans, the Caucasus, and Russia, as well as the interdependence of Islam and Christianity.
 He has also studied Greek literature of the Middle Ages.